 Backpackers looking to save weight or campers looking to get started hammock camping on a budget will enjoy the simple setup and great value of the Grand Trunk Ultralight Starter.
 It will serve you best in fair, clear weather and is recommended for only one adult at a time, as the weight rating isn't very high.

-The Grand Trunk Ultralight won our Best Buy Award yet again, as it is an incredible value, at only $20.
-With such a modest price there is little reason not to take this product along on the next backpacking or camping trip simply to try it out.
-Do remember, however, that suspension isn't included and an average price for that component from Grand Trunk or another manufacturer is $20-30.
+The Grand Trunk Ultralight is an incredible value, at only $30.
+Though it used to be our Best Buy winner, with the influx of so many hammocks on the market, it's less competitive than it once was.
+However, with such a modest price and low weight, there is little reason not to take this product along on the next backpacking or camping trip simply to try it out.
+Do remember, however, that suspension isn't included, and an average price for that component from Grand Trunk or another manufacturer is $20-30.
 So you will be paying as much for the suspension as you paid for the hammock!
-To avoid this, you can research ways to create your own suspension from webbing and climbing carabiners.
-Rope can also be used if you don't want to spend any extra money or are in a pinch, but be sure to pad the back side of trees used for anchors so as not to damage them.

 A skeptic can try out basic hammock camping with very little investment by trying out this hammock.
-Eventually it should be upgraded or replaced with a more serious and durable option if you plan to sleep out in varied weather.
+And with such a low price, it's less of a big deal to later upgrade or replace this hammock with a more serious and protective option if you plan to sleep out in varied weather.
 However upgrading won't make this one obsolete - keep the Ultralight Starter around for backyard lounging, an easy extra camp chair, or as a gear sling to hold your pack while you're sleeping in something else.
-For $20, what have you got to lose?
+For $30, what have you got to lose?